syncfusion-content/blazor-docs/blazor/installation/offline-installer/how-to-install.md

    **Example:** "D:\Temp\syncfusionessentialblazor_x.x.x.x.exe" /Install silent /UNLOCKKEY:"product unlock key" /log    "C:\Temp\EssentialStudio_Product.log" /InstallPath:C:\Syncfusion\x.x.x.x /InstallSamples:true /CreateShortcut:true /   CreateStartMenuShortcut:true

-7. Essential Studio for Blazor is installed.
+7. Essential Studio&reg; for Blazor is installed.

-   N> x.x.x.x should be replaced with the Essential Studio version and the Product Unlock Key needs to be replaced with the Unlock Key for that version.
+   N> x.x.x.x should be replaced with the Essential Studio&reg; version and the Product Unlock Key needs to be replaced with the Unlock Key for that version.

 ## Command Line Uninstallation

-Syncfusion&reg; Essential Blazor can be uninstalled silently using the Command Line.
+Syncfusion&reg; Essential&reg; Blazor can be uninstalled silently using the Command Line.

 1. Run the Syncfusion&reg; Blazor installer by double-clicking it.
 The Installer Wizard automatically opens and extracts the package.